Tomshiii/ahk_wiki/Latest/Hotkeys/QMK.md

 ## #HotIf `getKeyState("F24", "P")`
 *Everything after this line will only happen on the secondary keyboard that uses F24, but will work in any program*

-## `h::`
-This macro will read the title of an active `Premiere Pro` or `After Effects` window and open the folder for the open project in windows explorer.
-If no project is open, it will open `commLocation*` in windows explorer.

-**`commLocation` is set within the [`ptf` class](https://github.com/Tomshiii/ahk/wiki/ptf.ahk)*
-***

-## `b::`
-This macro will present two inputboxes asking for the user to provide two 24h timecodes.
-Once provided, this macro will determine the difference between those two timecodes.
-It will then display that difference in a tooltip & copy the result to the clipboard.
-***